 — Passing on the right is a long-standing New Mexico tradition.
 It is usually more convenient than crossing lanes behind other traffic.
 It’s more efficient to step on the gas and stay in the lane that’s ending until your ahead of all cars to your left, then cross one or two lanes from the right to get ahead of the pack.
 Dawdlers beware.

-— And, of course, I never make a dumb move myself.
+— Of course, I never make a dumb move myself.